-The whole lift sequence is managed by a programme with switches and sensors and these all need to work correctly in order to keep the lift moving.
+The whole lift sequence is managed by a programme with switches and sensors and these all need to work correctly to keep the lift moving.

 When you add in the fact that Anderton Boat Lift is a scheduled ancient monument and we can’t make any changes to components that affect the way the lift looks, it can be a very complex structure to deal with.

-At Liverpool Docks our staff maintain and operate a number of mechanical locks, gates and bridges that allow boats to move in and out of the docks.
-It’s really important that the structures work effectively as when the tide in the River Mersey is low they ensure that water is kept within the docks.
+At Liverpool Docks our staff maintain and operate several mechanical locks, gates and bridges that allow boats to move in and out of the docks.
+The structures must work effectively as when the tide in the River Mersey is low they ensure that water is kept within the docks.

-Also when large ships come in from the river, there is only a small tidal opportunity for this to happen so the structures needs to operate correctly to make sure the ship gets in in time.
+Also when large ships come in from the river, there is only a small tidal opportunity for this to happen so the structures need to operate correctly to make sure the ship gets in time.

-In addition, the mechanical and electrical team at Liverpool maintain hundreds of lights around the site and ensure that electric points which power moored crafts and attractions are working correctly.
-In addition they make sure all of the metal handrails are safe and secure to protect the public.
+The mechanical and electrical team at Liverpool also maintain hundreds of lights around the site and ensure that electric points which power moored crafts and attractions are working correctly.
+In addition, they make sure all of the metal handrails are safe and secure to protect the public.

-Also in Docklands there are three pumps dating for the 1920s, which are used to impound water.
+Also in Docklands, there are three pumps dating from the 1920s, which are used to impound water.
 When the River Thames is at high tide, the pumps are used to pump water back into Docklands and ensure water levels stay where they need to be.

 The three pumps can pump 9000 litres each minute, which would fill an Olympic swimming pool in nine minutes.

 Needless to say, there is a system of grilles and a skip to catch all of the debris in the water to stop it damaging the pumps.